jnixy/website/content/publication/42-cpp-turnover/index.md

 *****
 Click on the **PDF** button at the top of the page to download the full text.
 Feedback is always welcome!

-[^1]: The agency had approximately 500 sworn officers as of 2019, according to the FBI's police employee data.
+[^1]: The agency had approximately 600 authorized sworn positions at the time of this study.